 Recruitment is an essential part of any company — after all, bringing in new top talent is what keeps your business growing and moving forward.
 However, there are a lot of recruiting myths out there that may be hindering your hiring process.

 Don’t worry — the 4 Corner Resources team has compiled the top ten recruiting myths and uncovered the truth behind them so you can overcome common recruitment challenges.
 Let’s get debunking!

 1. A well-written job description is all you need to find the best candidates

 The truth?
-LinkedIn research found that while just 15% of employees are satisfied with their current job, only 25% are actively looking to make a switch.
-This means there are a lot of people out there who would be willing to make a career move if the right opportunity was presented to them; they just aren’t actively searching for it themselves.
-If they aren’t looking at job boards or the careers page of your website, posting even the most well-written job description won’t be enough — because it’s never going to actually be seen by these “passive candidates.”
+LinkedIn research found that while just 15% of employees are satisfied with their current job, only 25% actively want to make a switch.
+This means many people would be willing to make a career move if the right opportunity was presented; they just aren’t actively searching for it themselves.
+If they aren’t looking at job boards or the careers page of your website, posting even the most well-written job description won’t be enough — because it’s never going to be seen by these “passive candidates.”
 So, how can you reach them?

 Social recruiting!
 This means using social media networks such as Facebook and LinkedIn, plus websites such as blogs and job boards like CareerBuilder, to attract and source candidates.
 This helps you place your job opening in front of passive job seekers who aren’t actively looking on job boards — but are actively scrolling through their social media accounts.

 2. You should select a candidate based solely on their job skills and background